 6 Things to Look for if You Suspect Elder Neglect

-Bedsores, malnourishment, and unsanitary living conditions—is someone who you love the victim of elder neglect?
+Bedsores, malnourishment, and unsanitary living conditions—are someone who you love the victim of elder neglect?
+These alarming indicators are often a clear signs of elder neglect, requiring immediate attention and action.

 Elder neglect is a form of elder abuse in which caregivers charged with taking care of an elderly individual fail in their duties.
 The perpetrators of elder neglect are often those whom the patient and families trust most: